byoso/madoc/README.md

 the .md files found in the directory.

 Cool stuff to join a clean and easy to read documentation to some project.

+# Installation

+`pip install madoc`

+# Usage

+Open a terminal in the directory where are the .md files you whant to use for your documentation, and just type
+`madoc`

+done, you have your documentation in a single html file.